FriesW/PushToProd/assembly/guide.md

 I had a bogus LED that was missing green!

 If all LEDs pass, then pat yourself on the back!
 You've just completed the most difficult part of this project.
-Put the iron away, we're moving on (though you'll need it later)!
+Put the iron away, we're moving on! (though you'll need the iron later...)

 #### Mount